 Many who are experiencing these strange days in our nation and world have become a bit reflective, putting effort into better understanding the lives and challenges of those who came before them.
 Thousands are following this online series, known as "The Big Pivot", and have reached out to us with intriguing photos and information.
 We are sharing some of this with you today.

 Historian John McGrain responded magnificently with the above photo, taken in 1950.
 We talked about the Irish parish known as St. Mary of the Assumption in North Baltimore just a few days ago.
 A beautiful sketch of the church from its earliest days was included for your enjoyment, and today we contrast that image with an eerie photo taken just a few years before its demise.
 The old building had served the community for 100 years, but now seemed to fit in just fine with the memorial stones that surrounded it.
 My reflection of the photo was that the old place had sloughed toward those who once worshiped within, and had found its rest alongside those thousands in the church yard.
 All seems to be at peace, and my mind's eye sees a place of remembrance and thankfulness.
 Thank you, John for this compelling image.

-James (pictured: second row, far right) was born in 1837 in St. Finbarr's South, Cork City, Ireland.
+James (pictured: second row, far right) was born in 1837 in Monaghan townland, County Fermanagh (present day Northern Ireland).
 He was the eldest of four children, including Rosamond, John and Edward.
 James arrived in Baltimore on May 20, 1851 on the Annapolis, traveling alone.